Our five policy asks to fix the digital divide and ensure digital opportunities for all

 4. Seize big moments for big impact

-5. Innovate digital inclusion funding
+5. Innovate funding for inclusive growth

 Baked In, not Bolted on